nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 ```
 #### Pass/Fail Criteria
- * Verfiy Presence, LED (green) and speed on the output
+ * Verify Presence, LED (green) and speed on the output

 ### 1.4 Check PSU Status